-Gauge pressure instruments compare a pressure relative to atmospheric measure.
+- Compare a pressure relative to atmospheric measure

 - Yokogawa differential pressure transmitters for industrial applications

-- Compare two pressures, transmit difference to control unit
+- Compare two pressures and transmit the difference to a control unit

-Absolute Pressure transmitters compare a pressure relative to Absolute pressure.
-Absolute pressure is always a positive value.
+- Absolute Pressure transmitters compare a pressure relative to absolute zero pressure

 Yokogawa offers a complete line of ISA100 compliant differential pressure, absolute pressure, and gauge pressure transmitters

-Liquid Level transmitters measure differential pressure to infer the level in a vessel.
-Learn about our line of remote seals, used in many different industrial applications.
+- Liquid Level transmitters for measuring differential pressure to infer level in a vessel

 Yokogawa offers a complete line of Manifolds, Communicators, Remote Indicators, and Pressure Calibrators to support your Pressure Transmitters.

-Multivariable transmitters simultaneously measure differential pressure, static pressure, and external temperature all in one device.
+- Simultaneously measure differential pressure, static pressure, external temperature in one device

-Using Bernoulli's equation, Differential Pressure transmitters can be used to infer the flow of fluid through a pipe.
+- Differential Pressure transmitters infer flow of fluid through a pipe